oracle/tribuo/README.md

 To explain classifier predictions there is an implementation of the LIME algorithm.
-Tribuo's implementation allows the mixing of text and tabular data, along with the use of any sparse model as an explainer (e.g., regression trees, lasso etc), however it does not support images.
+Tribuo's implementation allows the mixing of text and tabular data, along with the use of any sparse model as an explainer (e.g., regression trees, lasso etc.), however it does not support images.

 ### Regression